25 to 44 years

 A property that can be improved – so they often buy an existing dwelling – in fact, four out of five first home buyers buy an older established home.

 A property that is capable of taking in a tenant/s to help pay the mortgage.

 Given that first home buyers are looking for a home they can improve – and when it comes to a middle or outer suburban setting – our discussions with this market segment suggest that a new smaller, yet high quality house (being either a one or two-bedroom property) has considerable appeal.

 The key is that this home is sold with an approved building extension/improvement plan and costing in place – so that they can expand the house, within a set time frame and budget.

 This arrangement allows a young couple to afford a home now – maybe gain some additional rental income over the short to medium term – and expand (or improve) it as their needs change and/or finances improve.

 When looking to purchase your first home, be sure to speak to a Financial Expert to determine your position and consider getting a pre-approval.
-Naked Real Estate use Ash Blue Finances for all our financial needs.
+Naked Edge Real Estate use Ash Blue Finances for all our financial needs.